grpc-ecosystem/grpc-gateway/docs/_docs/customizingyourgateway.md

-The signature of the handler is much more rigid because we need to know the structure of the error payload to properly encode the "chunk" schema into a Swagger/OpenAPI spec.
+The signature of the handler is much more rigid because we need to know the structure of the error payload to properly encode the "chunk" schema into an OpenAPI spec.

 So the function must return a `*runtime.StreamError`.
 The handler can choose to omit some fields and can filter/transform the original